This post may contain affiliate links. This won’t change your price, but may share some commission. Read my full disclosure here.

 I love it when I get to share a little more of my Granny with you guys.
 Over time, I’ve realized that our family’s Christmas stories are some of my favorites here on the blog.
 And, they make me feel more connected to her to look at her handwritten recipes, especially around the holidays.

 So, today’s post is just like the cookie recipes I shared here and here.
 Family favorites, all.
-Simply put, these Czech cookie bars are basically a buttery, nutty cookie bar with layers of strawberry jam.
+Simply put, these Czechoslovakian cookie bars are basically a buttery, nutty cookie bar with layers of strawberry jam.
 They go pretty fast in our family!

-Czechoslovakian Cookies
+PrintCzechoslovakian Cookies

 - Prep Time: 15 min